antarcticrainforest/tintX/README.md

-# TintV2 (Tint is not TITAN tracking algorithm version 2)
+# Tint (Tint is not TITAN) tracking algorithm for any kind of input data

 This source code is python the implementation of a tracking algorithm that has been developed by a team of researchers at Monash University.
 The original version